AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/smart-tags.md

 [!DNL Experience Manager] can automatically tag the assets that users upload to DAM.
 To do so, administrators configure a workflow to add an available step that tags assets.
 See [how to enable Smart Tags for uploaded assets](/help/assets/smart-tags-configuration.md#enable-smart-tagging-for-uploaded-assets).
 -->

-## Marcar ativos com tags inteligentes {#tag-assets}
+## Marcar ativos com tags inteligentes no AEM {#tag-assets}

 Todos os tipos de ativos compatíveis são marcados automaticamente pelo [!DNL Experience Manager Assets] quando carregado.
-A marcação é ativada e funciona por padrão. [!DNL Experience Manager] O aplica as tags apropriadas em tempo quase real. <!-- TBD: You can also apply the tagging workflow on-demand.
+A marcação é ativada e funciona por padrão.
+O AEM aplica as tags inteligentes apropriadas em tempo quase real. <!-- TBD: You can also apply the tagging workflow on-demand.
 The workflow applies to both, assets and folders. -->

 * Para imagens e vídeos, as Tags inteligentes se baseiam em algum aspecto visual.